Sleep is a performance, not a light switch

 You don't have to do this alone

 Lack of adequate sleep has a pretty earth shattering effect on society.
 But sadly, this shenanigans isn't usually taught in schools...in fact...school schedules are a big part of the problem here.
 But that's a post for another day.
 If you're feeling lost about how to maximize your performance in sleep, that's totally a reason to involve a professional.
+I myself have sought professional help for this.
 Feel free to ask your pediatrician during well visits, or your school counselor.
-And if you want even more personalized support in this, call a kick-ass, no bullshit therapist *cough cough*.
-But seriously, go the fuck to sleep.
+And if you want even more personalized support in this, call a kick-ass, no BStherapist *cough cough*.
+But seriously, go the f*&$ to sleep.